cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 A few months ago, after getting frustrated with a few popular RSS readers online, I decided I could create my own RSS reader (as you do).

-My main points of frustration were, these tools were either completely paywalled, or had free tiers and would beg you to get the premium at every chance, or had free tiers that are a pain to operate.
+My main points of frustration were that; these tools were either completely paywalled, had free tiers that would beg you to get the premium at every chance, or were a pain to operate.

-I wanted something that would just get the job done, as in show me posts from feeds I follow.
-Give me a clean UI to go through them, would be completely free to run and use.
-And not have any unnecessary distractions.
+I wanted something that would just get the job done: show me posts from feeds I follow.
+Give me a clean UI to go through them, be completely free to run and use, and not have any unnecessary distractions.

 A couple weeks later, someone asked if anyone knew of a good RSS reader in a whatsapp group I was part of.
 And I thought I could come up with something really quickly.

-I ended up creating <https://rss-reader.dutl.uk>.
+I ended up creating an MVP for <https://rss-reader.dutl.uk> in half an hour.

 ![](./rss-reader-20250109.png)

-Its pretty straightforward.
 You just enter a list of RSS feeds into the feeds section.
 The tool fetches all feeds in parallel.
 As these feeds are fetched, their content is parsed and used to create items on your reader feed.
-And bob's your uncle!
+Et voila!

 If you don't know what RSS is, keep reading.
 If you already know, skip to [Challenges](#challenges).